squarism/squarism.github.io/_posts/2005-08-04-spring-framework.markdown

 tags: []
 comments: []
 ---
-<p>Researching this <a href="http://www.theserverside.com/articles/article.tss?l=SpringFramework">Spring  Framework</a>.
+Researching this [Spring  Framework](http://www.theserverside.com/articles/article.tss?l=SpringFramework).
 Most interesting so far is it's touting of being modular.
-As in, you might only use it for a single feature and it wouldn't be bloated.</p>
+As in, you might only use it for a single feature and it wouldn't be bloated.